Tag: hear

 Yelling and hissing, the mob drowned him out.
 Now in full stampede, they dragged him out of town and pelted him with rocks.
 The ringleaders took off their coats and asked a young man named Saul to watch them.

-As the rocks rained down, Stephen prayed, “Master Jesus, take my .”
+As the rocks rained down, Stephen prayed, “Master Jesus, take my life.”
 Then he knelt down, praying loud enough for everyone to , “Master, don’t blame them for this sin”—his last words.
 Then he died.

 Saul was right there, congratulating the killers.